customiskey/auto-fine-parser/README.md

 # Auto Fine Parser
 A parser in python that reads Dutch CJIB pdf files and parses specific information to a excel file.

+## Installation
+clone the repository
+create a new virtual environment activate the virtual environment install the requirements

 ## Usage
 ```
 source env/bin/activate